 The concentration in Medieval Cultures focuses on the sixth through the fifteenth centuries inclusive and combines interdisciplinary perspectives with depth of study in one or two disciplines.
 One traditional area of study is Western Europe, but students are encouraged to work in other cultural areas such as Byzantine, Islamic, Judaic or Slavic cultures.
 It is also recommended that concentrators take during their freshman or sophomore year the introductory course, Medieval Perspectives.
 Other courses that can be applied to the concentration in Medieval Cultures are listed below.

-Ten courses approved by the Program in Medieval Studies, including two courses in medieval history and one 1000 or 2000 level course that uses primary texts in a medieval language other than Middle English.
+Ten courses approved by the Program in Medieval Studies, including two courses in medieval history and one 1000- or 2000-level course that uses primary texts in a medieval language other than Middle English.
 Interested students are invited to discuss their plans with an appropriate faculty member of the Program.
 A concentration proposal should be prepared in consultation with the faculty advisor and submitted to the Program Chair for approval.

 Honors are awarded to students who, in addition to completing the required courses, present a meritorious honors thesis.
 The thesis permits students to synthesize various disciplines or interests or to pursue a new interest in greater depth.
 To be eligible for Honors, students must complete a minimum of six approved courses in Medieval Studies by the end of their third year with more grades of A than B. Students should apply for admission to Honors and should meet with their faculty adviser(s) no later than spring of the junior year to plan the thesis project.
 Accepted candidates write the thesis in a two-semester course sequence under the supervision of a director and second reader drawn from the Medieval Studies faculty.